tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 A minor patch later the on [Wordpress version 2.3.2](http://codex.wordpress.org/Version_2.3.2), the system allowed us to have a more granular control over the Database error logs.

-Later on in the version 2.5, WordPress raised the [error reporting](http://www.php.net/error-reporting) level to E\_ALL, that will allow to see logs for Notices and Deprecation messages.
+Later on in the version 2.5, WordPress raised the [error reporting](http://www.php.net/error-reporting) level to E\_ALL, that allows us to see logs for Notices and Deprecation messages.

 #### _Notes:_

-If you have this option turned on, you might encounter problems with AJAX requests, this problem is related to Notices been printed on the output of the AJAX response, that **will break XML and JSON**.
+If you have this option turned on, you might encounter problems with AJAX requests.
+This problem is related to Notices being printed on the output of the AJAX response, that **will break XML and JSON**.

 ### `WP_DEBUG_LOG`